projectsveltos/sveltos/docs/index.md

 ## Sveltos at the Edge

-Running Kubernetes at the edge usually means tight resource budget, limited CPU, memory, and bandwidth.
+Running Kubernetes at the edge usually means a tight resource budget, limited CPU, memory, and bandwidth.
 Sveltos agents deployed in managed clusters are built for edge use cases.
 Sveltos deploys only what is actually needed.

 **What gets deployed and when**

 - **drift-detection-manager**: Only shows up when a matching profile sets `syncMode: ContinuousWithDriftDetection`.
 It watches **only** the resources that Sveltos itself deployed, nothing more.
-Footprint and resource consumption stays small.
+Footprint and resource consumption stay small.

 - **sveltos-agent**: Handles event detection.
-If we have not defined any events to watch, it barely consumes anything.
-Even when watching resources, memory usage scales with what you ask it to observe.
-In a typical edge cluster setup, we probably will not have thousands of secrets.
-Even if we do, Sveltos will not act unless we specifically tell it to watch them all.
+If we have not defined any events to watch, it barely consumes resources.
+Even when watching resources, memory usage scales with what we ask Sveltos to observe.
+In a typical edge cluster setup, we will not have thousands of resources to watch.
+Even if we do, Sveltos will not act unless we specifically tell it to watch them.

 - **sveltos-applier (Pull Mode)**: It polls the **management** cluster for new configurations to apply.
 That is all it does.
 Very light resource consumption.